 Birkie Training Plan

 This is the cross-country ski training plan I've used for the last three years as a Wave 1 skier.
 Every skier is unique, and I’m certainly not suggesting the same Birkie training program is right for you.
 However, I'll include my plan here for reference, and hopefully you'll find it helpful as you design your own ski marathon training plan.
 When I first got into ski marathons, I researched how other athletes were training, tapering, and racing.
 I found a lot of information on running marathon training plans, and plenty of information on elite cross country ski training, but I couldn't find many plans for citizen racers like myself.
 The information I found for racers like me was very prescriptive, and it was difficult to fit the exact workouts into my week.
-My plan is more of a framework, with the year divided into four periods.
-There are overall training targets for the year as well as specific goals for each period.
+Instead of specific goals for each day of the week, I have a set of targets for the year and various workouts that change with the seasons.

 During the non-snow months, I rack up as many hours running, biking, and rollerskiing as possible.
-I also work on increasing my power through core exercise, double-poling, and weight sessions.
 Come ski season, I hit the ski trails whenever the weather and conditions allow.
 Regardless of the season, I alternate long distance, tempo, and interval sessions to improve both endurance and speed.

 Cross Country Ski Training Plan